nabi-cloud/credit-card-checker/README.md

 ## Process: Luhn Algorithm

 The validation process employs the Luhn algorithm, also known as the "modulus 10" or "mod 10" algorithm.
-This algorithm verifies the authenticity of a credit card number by performing a specific formula on its digits.
+This algorithm verifies the authenticity of a credit card number by performing a specific process on its digits.

+Starting from the left, excluding the last digit or also known as "check digit", double every other digit.
+If the number is greater than 9 after doubling it, subtract 9 from its value.
+Sum up all the digits in the credit card number.
 If the result is divisible by 10, the credit card number is considered valid.
 Here is a visual outline of the steps:

 <br>